ILIAS-eLearning/ilias/setup/README.md

   * *proxy* (type: object) for outgoing http connections
     * *host* (type: string) the proxy runs on
     * *port* (type: string or number) the proxy listens on
+  * *allowed_hosts* (type: an `array`/list of strings, or `null`) A list of valid hosts which is used to validate the `HTTP_HOST` header of incoming web requests.
+If the host header does not match any of the allowed hosts, the request is rejected.
+If `null` is set or an empty list is provided, the host header is only validated against the host of the `path` setting (stored in the "ilias.ini.php" as `http_path`), which is always considered allowed.
+    This also applies for the optionally configurable host used for the WSDL path definition in the SOAP web service configuration and for "localhost".
 * *logging* (type: object) configuration if logging should be used
     ```
 	"logging" : {